Mechanism-Labs/Summary-of-Knowledge-SoK-Scalability-of-Blockchains/README.md

 This paper is a collaborative, community effort.
 Submit PRs to contribute.

 ##  Contribution Guidelines
+1. Please use (or create if it does not exist) the appropriate branch for the changes you would like to make.
-1. Ensure you push both the latex files and the most recent pdf format
+2. Ensure you push both the latex files and the most recent pdf format
-2. Ensure you follow the latex formatting.
+3. Ensure you follow the latex formatting.
 When making a PR remember to finish your citations, fix your grammar, define vocabulary that you use in advance.
-3. Have fun discussing your ideas with other people on our telegram:  https://t.me/joinchat/GcpOPw-JcdUOGBum6ZNy7A
+4. Have fun discussing your ideas with other people on our telegram:  https://t.me/joinchat/GcpOPw-JcdUOGBum6ZNy7A